Membership in ALCM

 The ALCM e-newsletter is published at the beginning of each month and contains time-sensitive information of interest to ALCM members.
 Back issues of the e-newsletter are posted on the web site.

 An ever-growing body of downloadable resources free for use by ALCM members.
-In the "Members Area" you will find:
+In the “Members Area” you can download and use:

 - new hymns, descants, concertatos, and hymn stanza alternations for choir;